marketfood hallChelseaindoor

 Beyond the Food: Shopping & Strolling

-Yes, you’ll come for the food—but don’t leave without exploring:
+Yes, you’ll come for the food—but don’t leave without exploring the shops.

 market indoor